 Soil must be field screened for Total Organic Vapors following the MassDEP Jar Headspace Screening Procedure (MADEP Policy #WSC-94-400 included Attachment D, modified to be based upon an isobutylene response factor rather a Benzene standard).
-Soil must be field screened at the time of excavation, stockpiling or load out to the Main Street Leicester Fill Project at a frequency of 1 field screening test per approximately 50 cubic yards of soil.
+Soil must be field screened at the time of excavation, stockpiling or load out to the Stafford Street Leicester Fill Project at a frequency of 1 field screening test per approximately 50 cubic yards of soil.
 Soil must contain less than 5 parts per million volume (ppmv) total organic vapors (TOV) above ambient background by the jar headspace screening procedure to meet Acceptance Criteria.
 Natural organic soils which exhibit TOV screening levels above 5 ppmv may be considered for acceptance on a case-by-case basis provided the following: results of analytical testing, particularly VOC analysis, identifies no exceedances of acceptance criteria; source of elevated TOV screening levels can be attributed to a source other than oil or hazardous material (such as hydrogen sulfide interference on PID).
 All soil proposed for reuse shall not have an unpleasant odor.
+Frequency of screening may be modified pending an LSP Opinion indicating the material is naturally deposited and unimpacted.